SenaUstun-Dev/LabAplication-SimplePHP/README.md

 # Lab-Aplication
-Lab project for Internet Based Programming lesson.
-Includes a basic registration page powered by phpMyAdmin
+Project for Internet Based Programming Lab lecture.
+Includes a basic registration page powered by phpMyAdmin Made by Student: Sena Üstün, NO: 2110206059